 Organs of the digestive system

-Once the food is completely broken down into its individual components it is absorbed through the intestinal walls, into the blood flow of the capillaries which surround the intestine.
-To make this process faster and more efficient the intestinal walls contain numerous folds which are covered in finger-like projections called villi.
-This vastly increases the surface area of the intestine wall for molecules of digested food to pass through.
+Intestine walls contain numerous folds covered in finger-like projections called villi.
+The process is faster because vastly increases the surface area of the intestine wall for molecules of digested food to pass through.

 Digestive system facts